open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch05_shares_server.md

 A --> R: Authentication signature loop for each CSS
-    R -> R: Create authentication token specific for server R -> S: Present token with authentication signature \n and request Capsule S -> PKI: Recipient certificate not revoked?
+    R -> R: Create authentication token specific for server R -> S: Present token with authentication signature \n and request Key Share S -> PKI: Recipient certificate not revoked?
     PKI --> S: Recipient certificate is good
-    S -> S: AuthN: Verify authentication token \n and authentication signature S -> S: AuthZ: Verify that Recipient is \n allowed to download Capsule S --> R: Capsule end
+    S -> S: AuthN: Verify authentication token \n and authentication signature S -> S: AuthZ: Verify that Recipient is \n allowed to download the Key Share S --> R: Key Share end
 @enduml
 ```

 ## Server state

-Server state consists of the Capsule received by the server for transmission, as well as all relevant information.
+Server state consists of the Key Share received by the server for transmission, as well as all relevant information.

-- Capsule: Byte array, meaningless for the server.
+- Share: Base64 encoded string representing the Key Share.
+Meaningless for the server.
 - Share ID: UUID generated by the server itself using a cryptographically secure random number generator.
 - Recipient ID: Identifier received by the server as the output of the recipient authentication process.

 ## Server interfaces

-The server provides two interfaces: one for delivery of the Shares Capsule from the sender to the CSS and the other for delivery of the Shares Capsule from the server to the recipient.
+The server provides two interfaces: one for delivery of the Key Share from the sender to the CSS and the other for delivery of the Key Share from the server to the recipient.

-The interfaces are formally described in the [OpenAPI format](https://spec.openapis.org/oas/latest.html) (see [appendix C](../02_protocol_and_cryptography_spec/appendix_c_cdoc2-capsules.md)).
+The interfaces are formally described in the [OpenAPI format](https://spec.openapis.org/oas/latest.html) (see [appendix E](../02_protocol_and_cryptography_spec/appendix_e_cdoc2-shares.md)).

 ### Sender interface

-The CSS sender interface is used by the sender to transmit the Shares Capsule to the server and receive a share identifier that they will subsequently add to the container header.
+The CSS sender interface is used by the sender to transmit the Key Shares to the servers and receive a share identifier for each share that they will subsequently add to a Shares Capsule in the container header.

-The sender transmits the Shares Capsule and recipient identifier to the server and receives from the server a share identifier.
+The sender transmits the Key Share and recipient identifier to the server and receives from the server a share identifier.
 The interface is unauthenticated and can be used by all senders.

 ### Recipient interface

-The CSS recipient interface is used by the recipient to receive a Shares Capsule from the server.
+The CSS recipient interface is used by the recipient to receive a Key Shares from the servers.

 The recipient authenticates with the servers and transmits a share identifier to each server.
-Based on this identifier, the server looks up the Capsule.
-The Shares Capsule must be addressed to the recipient who authenticated with the server – the server thus compares the recipient identifier established during authentication with the recipient identifier transmitted by the sender of the Capsule.
-The server then returns the Shares Capsule to the recipient.
+Based on this identifier, the server looks up the Key Share.
+The Key Share must be addressed to the recipient who authenticated with the server – the server thus compares the recipient identifier established during authentication with the recipient identifier transmitted by the sender of the Capsule.
+The server then returns the Key Share to the recipient.

 ### Interface security

 Interface security is ensured using the TLS 1.3 protocol.
 The server holds a certificate issued by a publicly available and trusted CA. The clients can validate this certificate on each connection using the OCSP protocol.

-To ensure protocol security, it is important to make sure that the Shares Capsule is only received by the CSS.
+To ensure protocol security, it is important to make sure that the Key Share is only received by the CSS.
 This can be achieved via the pinning of server TSL keys.
 Key pinning ensures that commonly practiced1 use of TLS inspection does not compromise the confidentiality of the keying material.

 ## Server identification and trust